codingvc/codingvc/_posts/2017-08-16-behind-the-scenes-at-a-vc-fund-part-1-deals-deals-deals.markdown

 When looking for startups to invest in, most funds rely on many different sources:

-* **Accelerators and Incubators** (Y Combinator, TechStars, Alchemist, Acceleprise, etc).
+* **Accelerators and Incubators** (Y Combinator, Techstars, Alchemist, Acceleprise, etc).
 Most of these accelerators have demo days every 3-6 months, and a typical demo day features 10-30 companies.
 Y Combinator is an exception, typically showcasing 100+ companies over two days.
 * **Earlier stage investors**, like angels or pre-seed funds.
 These investors might get involved with a company 3-6 months before its seed round.
 Once the company makes a little bit of progress, its early investors will introduce it to seed funds.
 * **Other seed funds**.
 A typical seed round in Silicon Valley might include 2-5 seed funds.
 Because no seed fund takes up the whole round, whenever one fund invests, they will usually introduce the founder to other good seed funds.
 * **Series A funds**.
 Sometimes later stage funds see companies that are too early for them, so they forward those companies to seed funds that they like working with.